pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Memotech-MTX.md

 # Supported libraries

-Most of the [monochrome gaphics](Library---monographics) lib and most of the [MSX](Platform---MSX) stuff are supported, but still experimental.
+Most of the [monochrome garphics](Library---monographics) lib and most of the [MSX](Platform---MSX) stuff are supported, but still experimental.

+## Serial Port

+Support for Serial Port A is enabled by default and can be accessed using the `<rs232.h>` API.
+To switch at compile time to Port B add the option: `-pragma-define:CLIB_RS232_PORT_B=1`

 # Emulator hints